 Give an Instructional Handout to Your Customer

-After providing great service (hopefully! :)), try out giving your customer an easy to follow instructional handout on how to write a Google review.
-This handout is most effective when the following information is included:
+After providing excellent service (hopefully! :)), try out giving your customer an easy to follow instructional handout on how to write a Google review.
+This handout is most effective when including the following information:

-- The business name your customer should search for in Google.com or in the Google Maps mobile app search bar, in order to write you a review.
+- The business name your customer should search for in Google.com or the Google Maps mobile app search bar, to write you a review.

-- Where your customer can locate the “Write a review” button in Google.com or in the Google Maps mobile app by clicking on your business name and scrolling down to the reviews section of the app.
+- Instructions on where your customer can locate the “Write a review” button in Google.com or the Google Maps mobile app by clicking on your business name and scrolling down to the app’s reviews section.

-- How to then select a number of stars and post a detailed review.
+- Provide instructions on how to select review stars and post a detailed review.

-- An explanation on how to sign into Google if your customer has a Google or Gmail account, and how to create a Google account if your customer does not have one.
+- An explanation on how to sign in to Google if your customer has a Google or Gmail account and create a Google account if your customer does not have one.
 (Required to leave a Google review.)

-Another useful way to collect Google reviews is to share a custom review link with your customers on a printed card, by email, or through text based on communication channels that you use and make the most sense for your business.
+Another useful way to collect Google reviews is to share a custom review link with your customers on a printed card, by email, or through text.
+The format based on what you use and what makes the most sense for your business.

 Sharing this custom link can encourage your customers to leave you a Google review by making the reviewing process easier & faster for them.
-They click on the link and the window for writing a review immediately opens in their browser.
+They click on the link, and the window for writing a review opens in their browser.

-For a few easy steps on how to create a link using your Place ID to share with your customers for writing you Google reviews, please see the official Google My Business support page.
+For a few easy steps on creating a link using your Place ID to share with your customers for writing Google reviews, please see the official Google My Business support page.

 Keep in mind that a link created on your mobile device that points to the Google review box will work on both desktop and mobile devices.
-However, a link address created on your desktop or laptop that points directly to the Google review box will not translate over to mobile devices, due to different linking structures used.
+However, a link address created on your desktop or laptop that points directly to the Google review box will not translate over to mobile devices.
+Mobile devices use a different link address format.

-Another way to create a nice looking link is to create a 301 redirect in your website’s .htaccess file, in order to redirect a page or post link on your site (example: /review-us) to the actual Google review link.
-This is a more technical approach.
-However, you can make the link text more memorable and easier to type for your customers using this redirect approach.
+Another way to create a friendly-looking link is to create a 301 redirect in your website’s .htaccess file.
+The 301 should redirect a page link on your site (example: /review-us) to the actual Google review link.
+The 301 redirect is a more technical approach.
+However, you can make the link text more memorable and more comfortable to type for your customers using this redirect approach.

-You may discover some of your customers are more web savvy and willing to leave your business a review through shared links compared to following a step-by-step instructional handout.
+You may discover some of your customers are more web-savvy and willing to leave your business a review through shared links compared to following an instructional handout.
 Based on your customer interaction, it’s up to you to determine if sharing a link or instructions will result in the best chance of your customer leaving you a review.

 Leverage Review Collection Software

-Another great strategy to help you collect positive Google reviews is to make use of automated review collection software.
-This type of software helps you capture positive reviews directly from your website visitors.
+Another great strategy to help you collect positive Google reviews is to use automated review collection software.
+This type of software enables you to capture positive reviews directly from your website visitors.
 Here at HONE Marketing, we offer a similar service to our clients, allowing them to take full control of their reputation management.

-What if a user leaves a negative review?
+What if someone leaves a negative review?
 No problem!
-Any negative reviews are directed to a form that you can handle privately.
-Nifty right?.
+You can send negative reviews to a form that you can handle privately.
+Nifty right?

 Respond to All Google Reviews

 Here’s a recommendation: Personally respond to each Google review you receive.
-This is an indirect, yet powerful long-term approach for generating more reviews.
+Responding is an indirect yet practical long-term approach for generating more reviews.
 There’s always the possibility that previous customers or clients decide to do business with you again solely based on being responded to and appreciated.

 You may even earn new business based on a well-written review response of yours.
-Responding to reviews that are both positive and negative is extremely important for maintaining and improving the credibility and reputation of your business online.
+Responding to reviews that are both positive and negative is extremely important for maintaining and improving your business’s credibility and reputation online.

-Here’s an important point to note: Your Google My Business listing must be user-verified in order for you to respond to Google reviews.
+Here’s an important point to note: Your Google My Business listing must be user-verified for you to respond to Google reviews.
 This requirement helps prevent anonymous users from posting fake reviews.

 Please see the second link in the YouTube description box below for the official Google My Business support page on responding to reviews.
-This page provides several useful tips for responding to customers, and steps for replying to reviews for each individual business location/page you manage within your Google account.
+This page provides several useful tips for responding to customers and steps for replying to reviews for each business location/page you manage within your Google account.

 Optimize Your Google My Business Listing

-If you own a business or businesses at multiple locations, Google recommends verifying a new Google My Business listing for each physical address.
+Suppose you own a business or business at multiple locations.
+In that case, Google recommends verifying a new Google My Business listing for each physical address.
 In the end, a complete and active Google listing stands out much better to your target customer or client than the majority of neglected listings out there.